12-184-Alief/01_BNF/README.md

 ## About The Project
-The greedy algorithm used to solve the diamond game seeks the best local solution at each step.
-In each iteration, the algorithm selects the most advantageous diamond based on certain criteria, such as closest distance or the number of points it offers.
-Additionally, the algorithm leverages additional features within the game, such as red buttons and teleporters, to gain even greater advantages.
+The diamond game uses a greedy algorithm that focuses on finding the best immediate solution.
+At each turn, it picks the most beneficial diamond, often based on how close it is or how many points it's worth.
+The algorithm also uses in-game features like red buttons and teleporters to get an even bigger edge.

-The main algorithm we use is the ```DirectAttack``` algorithm that can be found in ```game/logic/direct_attack.py``` file
+The main algorithm we use is the ```____``` algorithm that can be found in ```game/logic/___``` file
 <br>
 <br>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>